tacacsgui/tacacsgui/README.md

   <img src="https://tacacsgui.com/wp-content/uploads/2018/12/main_pattern-1.gif" width="30%">
 </p>

 1. **Local Database**.
-All password stored as a hash, the main advantage of this type is the user can change your password via gui or via device cli (not all devices supported).
+All password stored as a hash, the main advantage of this type is a user can change his/her password via gui or via device cli (not all devices supported).
 2. **LDAP Server**.
 Based on [Adldap2](https://github.com/Adldap2/Adldap2).
 Work with Windows AD and OpenLDAP.
 3. **One-Time Password** (OTP).
 Based on [Spomky-Labs/otphp](https://github.com/Spomky-Labs/otphp).
 Authentication with OTP by using Google Authenticator, for example.